WELCOME 2019 ARTIST IN RESIDENCE BHUMI PATEL!

 We are in favor of ridding the arts of unnecessary bureaucracy.
 Here are our simple application requirements.

-- Max.
+Max.
 3 pieces of supporting documentation: photos, text samples, videos, other.
-Please provide clear credits for all aspects of your work samples.
+Please provide clear credits for all aspects of your work samples, and briefly contextualize the documentation in relation to your proposal.

 About the Residency